91st Punjabis (Light Infantry): Subsequent History

-The Battalion returned from East Pakistan in 1950 and served at Bannu, Dera Ismail Khan and Chamman.
-In 1956, the Unit was at Dera Ismail Khan where it was merged with the Baluch Regiment and 3/8th Punjab was designated as 3 Baluch (now 3 Baloch).
+The battalion returned from East Pakistan in 1950 and served at Bannu, Dera Ismail Khan and Chamman.
+In 1956, the unit was at Dera Ismail Khan where it was merged with the Baluch Regiment and 3/8th Punjab was designated as 3 Baluch (now 3 Baloch).
 In 1958 the battalion played a vital role in crushing the secessionist attempt of Khan of Kalat.
 The unit served at Quetta and Kakul till 1963.
-The Battalion was presented new Regimental and National Colors at Quetta on 28 February 1960, thus getting rid of Royal Colors.
+The battalion was presented new regimental and national colors at Quetta on 28 February 1960, thus getting rid of Royal colors.

-Battalion moved to Lahore in 1963 and on 6 September 1965 was first to blunt Indian attack at BATAPUR Bridge on BRBL Canal on Main Wagha- Lahore GT Road.
+The battalion moved to Lahore in 1963 and on 6 September 1965 was first to blunt Indian attack at BATAPUR Bridge on BRBL Canal on Main Wagha- Lahore GT Road.
 In this battle, 38 soldiers embraced Shahdat and 60 were injured.
 A monument in the memory of these Shaheeds stands at the Bank of BRBL at Main GT Road at Batapur.
-In 1966 once again Unit moved to Quetta and in 1969 was airlifted to Rajshahi East Pakistan where it restored law and order in the districts of Rajshahi, Rangpur and Pabna.
-The Battalion came back to Lahore in 1971 to once again face the Indian attack on Lahore, this time at Barki Sector where it captured Indian village Chena Bedi Chand.
+In 1966 once again the unit moved to Quetta and in 1969 was airlifted to Rajshahi East Pakistan where it restored law and order in the districts of Rajshahi, Rangpur and Pabna.
+The battalion came back to Lahore in 1971 to once again face the Indian attack on Lahore, this time at Barki Sector where it captured Indian village Chena Bedi Chand.
 The unit lost 10 soldiers and 24 were wounded.
-Later Unit took part in Counter Insurgency Operation in Marri/Dera Bugti Agencies and anti dacoit operation in Sindh.
-From 1993 to 1997 the Battalion served as Prime Minister's Guard Battalion at Islamabad and with a tenure at Line of Control and Lahore it is serving in Operation Zarb E Azb in North Waziristan.
+Later the unit took part in Counter Insurgency Operation in Marri/Dera Bugti Agencies and anti dacoit operation in Sindh.
+From 1993 to 1997 the battalion served as Prime Minister's Guard Battalion at Islamabad and with a tenure at Line of Control and Lahore it is serving in Operation Zarb E Azb in North Waziristan.